Supplemental Resveratrol Has Reduced Benefits

 A handful of studies have indicated isolated resveratrol may benefit obese or abnormal rats and unhealthy humans.
 And a few population studies have associated resveratrol-containing foods and wine with lower rates of cardiovascular disease.
 But this clinical study clearly illustrates that the science of resveratrol is more complicated than originally considered.

-The study was randomized, double-blind and placebo-controlled.
+One study from the University of Washington was a randomized, double-blind and placebo-controlled human study.
 The researchers gave 29 healthy women – with no sign of heart disease of diabetes – 75 milligrams of resveratrol supplement per day or a placebo for twelve weeks.
 None of the women were obese.

 Seventy-five milligrams per day of isolated resveratrol would be equivalent to drinking more than eight bottles of wine per day.